Our Resources

 Our research helps us to develop programmes and other resources which are proven to improve the inclusion and quality of life of children with developmental disabilities, as well as the wellbeing of their families, through caregiver groups.
 We also provide materials which are designed to support carers and those who work with them.

-Participation in GTKCP, ABaANA and Juntos programmes has been shown to increase:
+Participation in Ubuntu, Baby Ubuntu and Juntos programmes has been shown to increase:

 - Confidence and knowledge in caring for children with disabilities